Coaching Scams and Spiritual Grifters: All About Lawsuits against Life Coaches and Business Coaches

 We’ve all heard of stupid lawsuits.
 But there’s absolutely nothing stupid about you asserting your rights.
 If you want to be empowered and change your family tree, one way to start is by standing up to people who take advantage of people.

-How do I find a consumer protection lawyer?
+How do I find a consumer protection lawyer if I have been scammed by a coaching program or business opportunity?

 You can go to the National Association of Consumer Advocates website